wp-plugins/wordpress-bootstrap-css/readme.txt

 == Description ==

-** Warning: IF you're dependent on the LESS compiler, do not upgrade yet.
-There is a problem with Bootstrap less code in their latest release
-This is not a problem of the plugin.
-This will be fixed in Twitter Bootstrap version 2.1.2 (due out soon) **

 What is Twitter Bootstrap?
 It's a CSS and Javascript framework that helps boost your site design and functionality quickly.